Glauber-Lachs formula-based analysis of three-pion Bose-Einstein correlation data in $pp$ collisions at 7 TeV from the LHCb Collaboration: Comparison of two types of LRCs

-Our results are shown in Table~\ref{tab5}.
-The most reasonable points are the estimated normalization factor $C$'s are smaller than 1.0.
-In other words, the linear long-range correlations are increasing functions between $Q=0.0$ and 2.0 GeV.
-Moreover, for three-pion BEC, $\chi^2$-values in Table~\ref{tab5} become larger than those in Table~\ref{tab3}.
-In Fig.~\ref{fig3}, we compare two kinds of LRC's.
+A notable point in the results (Table~\ref{tab7}) is that the estimated normalization factors $C$ are less than 1.0.
+In other words, the linear LRCs increase between $Q=0.0$ and 2.0 GeV.
+Moreover, for three-pion BEC, the $\chi^2$ values in Table~\ref{tab7} are larger than those in Table~\ref{tab4}.
+In Fig.~\ref{fig4}, we compare the two types of LRCs.

-As seen Tables~\ref{tab3} and \ref{tab5}, estimated parameters are depend on LRC's, we have to simultaneously consider the LRC's as well as the geometrical expressions.
+As presented in Tables~\ref{tab4} and \ref{tab7}, the estimated parameters are LRC-dependent; therefore, we need to simultaneously consider the LRC and geometrical expressions.